 In Terminal, run the following command to attach to the currently running MobileSafari:

 xcrun --sdk iphonesimulator lldb --attach-name MobileSafari

 --wait-for option to wait for MobileSafari to be launched and attach to it as early as possible.

 com.apple.WebKit.WebContent.Development for the value of

-There is a Debug menu that can be enabled in Safari, and it supplies many useful options to help with debugging.
-To enable it, run the following in your terminal:
+There is a Debug menu that can be enabled in Safari, and it exposes many useful options to help with debugging.
+To enable it, run the following in Terminal:

 defaults write com.apple.Safari IncludeInternalDebugMenu 1